-BALTIMORE — On Wednesday, Governor Larry Hogan said Maryland is ready to enter into phase one of its reopening plan, which will lift the state's stay-at-home order effective Friday at 5 pm.
+BALTIMORE — Governor Larry Hogan has declared Maryland ready for phase one of reopening, lifting the state's stay-at-home order.

 Under phase one, retail stores can reopen with up to 50 percent capacity, manufacturing can resume, and barber shops and hair salons will be allowed to reopen at 50 percent capacity by appointment only.